Fundamental Limits of Rigid Body Localization: Preliminaries

 \subsection{Rigid Body Representation Model}

-Before proceeding with the proposed \ac{CRLB} formulation, let us we first introduce the \ac{RBL} system model, as well as the information-centric \ac{FIM} formulation which {sets} the basis of subsequent derivations.
+Before proceeding with the proposed \ac{CRLB} derivation, we first introduce the \ac{RBL} system model and information-centric \ac{FIM} formulation which {sets} the basis of subsequent derivations.
 To that extend, let us refer to Figure \ref{fig:RB_tra} and consider an arbitrary rigid body in the \ac{3D} space, that can be represented by a collection of $N$ landmark points $\bm{c}_n\in\mathbb{R}^{3\times 1}$, with $n=\{1,\cdots,N\}$, such that the corresponding conformation matrix $\bm{C}$ describing the shape of the body is constructed by the column-wise collection of the individual landmark position vectors $\bm{c}_n$, $i.e.$, $\bm{C}\triangleq[\bm{c}_{1},\cdots,\bm{c}_{N}]\in \mathbb{R}^{3\times N}$.

-As also illustrated in Figure \ref{fig:RB_tra}, let ${\bm{\Theta}}$ be the location of said rigid body relative to the {conformation matrix} $\bm{C}$, be given by the following linear transformation of the latter where $\bm{t}\in\mathbb{R}^{3\times 1}$ is a translation vector given by the distance between the geometric centers of the body at the two locations, applied to every landmark point, $\bm{1}_{N}$ is a column vector with $N$ entries all equal to $1$, and $\bm{Q}\in \mathbb{R}^{3\times 3}$ is a rotation matrix\footnote{The rotation matrix $\bm{Q}$ is part of the special orthogonal group such that $SO(3)=\left\{\bm{Q} \in \mathbb{R}^{3 \times 3}: \bm{Q}^\intercal \bm{Q} = \mathbf{I}, ~\mathrm{det}(\bm{Q})=1\right\}$ \cite{Diebel2006}, which is interpreted as estimating of the $9$ elements of the corresponding rotation matrix $\bm{Q}$ as a whole.
-However, as shown in \cite{vizitivWCNC2025,Nic_6D_RBL} this representation can be extended by replacing the estimation of $\bm{Q}$ with the estimation of the associated and fundamental yaw, pitch and roll angles $(\alpha, \beta, \gamma)$.}, determined by the corresponding yaw, pitch and roll angles $\alpha, \beta$ and $\gamma$, respectively, namely